Battle of Tsushima: Beginning of the battle

 At 06:34, before departing with the Combined Fleet, Admiral Tōgō wired a message to the navy minister in Tokyo:

 In response to the report that enemy ships have been sighted, the Combined Fleet will immediately commence action and attempt to attack and destroy them.
 Weather today fine but high waves.

 The final sentence of this telegram has become famous in Japanese military history, and has been quoted by former Japanese Prime Minister Shinzō Abe.

 The entire Japanese fleet was put to sea, with Tōgō in his flagship Mikasa leading over 40 vessels to meet the Russians.
 Meanwhile, the shadowing Japanese scouting vessels sent wireless reports every few minutes as to the formation and course of the Russian fleet.
-There was mist which reduced visibility and the weather was poor.
+There was mist, which reduced visibility, and the weather was poor.
 Wireless gave the Japanese an advantage; in his report on the battle, Admiral Tōgō noted the following:

-Though a heavy fog covered the sea, making it impossible to observe anything at a distance of over five miles, [through wireless messaging] all the conditions of the enemy were as clear to us, who were 30 or 40 miles distant, as though they had been under our very eyes.
+Though a heavy fog covered the sea, making it impossible to observe anything at a distance of over 5 mi, [through wireless messaging] all the conditions of the enemy were as clear to us, who were a 30-40 mi distant, as though they had been under our very eyes.

 At 13:40, both fleets sighted each other, ready to engage.
 At around 13:55, Tōgō ordered the hoisting of the Z flag, issuing a predetermined announcement to the entire fleet:

 The Empire's fate depends on the result of this battle, let every man do his utmost duty.